 The community is considered to be all locations that are not healthcare facilities as defined above.

 Wards

-Include all wards in acute care hospitals, including long-term care wards.
-Exclusion of wards is not allowed.
+Include all wards in acute care hospitals, including, for example, chronic care and long-term care wards, acute psychiatric wards and neonatal intensive care units (ICUs).